AdityaPatel10/Pitch-Your-Startup/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-//Command Prompts
+## Command Prompts

-//for sanity type gen
+## for sanity type gen
 for shema extract :- npx sanity@latest schema extract --path=./sanity/extract.json
 npx sanity@latest typegen generate use npm run typegen instead

-//for live content API
+## for live content API
 run :- npm i server-only //specific module can only be used in server component

+## To parse or convert markdown into html string we need to install an additional package "markdown-it"

+run :- npm install markdown-it

+## FOR MAKING SOMETHING DYNAMIC IN PPR YOU HAVE TO WRAP IT IN "Suspense"